 Recognizing the growing threat of child abuse and its presence even among God’s own people, the 1996 General Conference adopted a resolution on “Reducing the Risk of Child Sexual Abuse in the Church” which states, “God calls us to make our churches safe places, protecting children and other vulnerable persons from sexual and ritual abuse.
 God calls us to create communities of faith where children and adults grow safe and strong.”
 Safe Sanctuaries is the movement and initiative to fulfill this call upon us – to make our churches safe places for the young and the vulnerable and those in ministry with them.

-If you have questions, or need some guidance with establishing a policy for your congregation, please contact the chairperson of the Conference Committee on Safe Sanctuaries: Ms. Stephanie Downey.
+If you have questions, or need some guidance with establishing a policy for your congregation, please contact the chair of the Conference Team on Safe Sanctuaries: Rev. Mamie Alley.

 Sample Policies – a source to help you get started writing your policy (while the language deals specifically with child abuse, consider how they may be expanded to care for youth and vulnerable adults)